anuwu/Particle-in-a-Box/README.md

 ![title](Docs/schrodinger.png)

 Solving Schrodinger's Equation with a Neural Network using numerical integration and automatic differentiation.
 The steps to run the python [notebook](kitchin.ipynb) is self-explanatory.
 All input variables are accepted as forms in the Google Colab notebook.
-For complete details on the working and theoretical background, please see the report pdf file [here](Docs/Report.pdf).

 The neural network is successfully able to solve the Particle-in-a-Box potential for the first few eigen-energies and even upto the fifth eigen-energy.